These criteria have been revised following comments on the draft criteria here.

 We would expect some sort of body, with diverse representation, to make final assessments based on submitted evidence by departments seeking accreditation.
 We will be exploring further with stakeholders how this might work in further stages of the development of the scheme – see here.

-They are also available in Spanish here.
+They are also available in Spanish here and Portuguese here.

 A. Diversity of disciplinary perspectives